 - Maintenance Scheduling defines when and by whom the work will be done.
 It’s the tactical phase that allocates resources, assigns tasks to technicians, and sequences work orders for optimal efficiency and minimal equipment downtime.

-In traditional maintenance operations, even the best plans (the what) fall apart because the manual scheduling process (the when/who) is too fragile to handle daily field changes.
+In traditional maintenance operations, even the best plans (the what) collapse because manual workflows (the when/who) lack the consistency and intelligence of modern maintenance scheduling software, making them too fragile to handle daily field changes.

 Predictive scheduling, powered by AI, bridges this gap.
 It takes the solid foundation of planning and adds the ability to dynamically adjust the schedule based on real-time data, ensuring the plan remains viable and efficient, regardless of what happens in the field.
 This capability is the heart of effective maintenance scheduling techniques.